wensty/Scripted-Subroutines-for-Potioncraft-Plotter/README.md

   - `options.preStir`: the stir length before stirring to zone.
 To accelerate the script.
   - `options.overStir`: Set to stir a bit more to ensure entrance or exit.
   - `options.exitZone`: Set to exit the given zone.
-- `StirIntoDangerZoneExit()`: special case of last function to stir to the nearest point outside of the nearest danger zone.
+  - `StirIntoDangerZoneExit()`: special case to stir to the nearest point outside of the nearest danger zone.
 - `stirToTarget(target, options?)`: stir to the nearest point to the target position within the given maximum stir length.
   - `target`: the target effect.
 An object with `x` and `y` properties.
     - Can be one of the pre-defined `Effects` constant.